-The Scottish Highlands are host to not only some of the best views and scenery but also some of the best viewing platforms for the Northern Lights.
-The best place to locate the lights are places with as much darkness and as little pollution as possible.
+The Scottish Highlands are host to not only some of the best views and scenery throughout all of the UK (and the world) but also some of the best viewing platforms for the Northern Lights.

 A few tips to remember…

-You aren’t tied to one hotel peering out of a window.
-Get that awning out and embrace the chilly evenings with a hot chocolate - why not light the BBQ and make your own little fire pit and toast some meashmallow or make smores, in the hope of seeing something unique and special all whilst making memories.
-Once your ready for bed step back inside the cosy motorohome and snuggled in.
+With a motorhome, you aren’t tied to one hotel, peering out of a window to get a glimpse.
+With our motorhome you can easily get the awning out and embrace the chilly evenings with a hot chocolate.
+Make the night extra-cosy by lighting the provided BBQ to make your own little fire pit, toasting some marshmallows or making smores, in the hope of seeing something unique and special all whilst making memories.
+Once you're ready for bed, simply step back inside the cosy motorhome and get snuggled in.

 In Scotland we are lucky to have such an abundance of outdoor pursuits on our door step, set amongst some of the most beautiful landscape and all within easy driving reach when combined with a motorhome you can enjoy a holiday while experience some adrenaline based activities.